 Training on hidden labour exploitation is included in Greencore induction sessions.
 A training package on ethical standards has been developed and is being rolled out to managers and supervisors across sites.
+Part of this training resource is a video created in collaboration with specialist officers from Northumbria Police's safeguarding department.

 In addition, a number of colleagues have attended externally facilitated courses on recognising the signs of possible hidden labour exploitation.

-Key Performance Indicators ("KPIs")
+• Key Performance Indicators ("KPIs")

 In FY17, we began to track progress against our plans to prevent and tackle modern slavery through a number of KPIs.
 The KPIs focus is initially on Greencore as we continue to develop our supply chain actions, however, the KPIs will also be phased into Greencore Group operations in other jurisdictions.
 The objectives measured against each KPI are set out in Table 2 below and form the basis of Greencore's action plan.
 This statement, which is subject to annual review, has been reviewed by senior management and has been reviewed and approved by the Board of Directors of each of the entities covered under Section 54, Part 6 of the Modern Slavery Act 2015 as set out in Table 1.

-Signed: Zin Tury
+Signed: Zn Twy

-Eoin Tonge Chief Financial Officer, Greencore Group plc and Director of Greencore Food to Go Limited Greencore Grocery Limited Greencore Prepared Meals Limited The Sandwich Factory Holdings Limited
+Eoin Tonge Chief Financial Officer, Greencore Group plc and Director of Greencore Food to Go Limited Greencore Grocery Limited Greencore Prepared Meals Limited

-3. Tables
+Tables